 What kinds of reasons are the young people referred for?

 - Low-medium level offending

 - Behavioural issues

 Will my mentee want to be part of Brothers in Arms?

 Yes.
-We only accept referrals for children and young people when both they and their parents/caregivers have given their consent.
+We only accept referrals for young people when both they and their parents/caregivers have given their consent.